preetisawant/cloud-foundry/index.md

 {:shortdesc}

-# Key elements of CFEE
+## Key elements of CFEE
 {: #key-elements}

-The following table provides a summary of the key elements of the {{site.data.keyword.cfee_full}} service.
+The following table provides a summary of the key elements of the {{site.data.keyword.cfee_full}} service:

 | Element   | Description |
 |-----------|---------------|